 So Velveteen Rabbit was thrown into a sack along with the Boy's bed sheets and old clothes and a lot of junk.
 The sack was carried to the backyard.
 The gardener was told to burn the whole thing.

 "That old thing?" said the doctor.
 "Burn it at once!"

 But the gardener was too busy with picking the beans and peas before nightfall, so he left the sack behind.
 “I will take care of it tomorrow,” he said.
 The sack was not tied at the top, and Velveteen Rabbit fell out.
 The next day when the gardener picked up the sack to take it away to be burned, Velveteen Rabbit was left behind.

 Then it started to rain.
-Oh, how sad it was for Velveteen Rabbit!
-So far from the boy, never again to be nice and cozy together.
-And a tear fell from Velveteen Rabbit’s eye, over his cheek, and it fell onto the grass.
+Oh, how sad that was for Velveteen Rabbit!
+So far away from the Boy, never again to be nice and cozy together!
+A tear fell from Velveteen Rabbit’s eye, over his cheek.
+It plopped onto the grass.

-Just then, at the spot where the tear fell, a flower grew up all at once.
-The bud of the flower opened and there was a Fairy.
+All at once, at the spot where the tear fell, a flower grew up.
+Then the bud of the flower opened.
+A Fairy!